intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

   implementers of the first protocol version at least managed to implement the version-negotiation mechanism correctly.

-This has proven to be insufficient in practice.
-Many protocols have evidence of imperfect implementation of critical mechanisms of this sort.
+There are a number of protocols for which this has proven to be insufficient in practice.
+These protocols have imperfect implementations of these mechanisms.
 Mechanisms that aren't used are the ones that fail most often.
 The same paragraph from RFC 6709 acknowledges the existence of this problem, but does not offer any remedy:

 > The nature of protocol version-negotiation mechanisms is that, by definition, they don't get widespread real-world testing until *after* the base protocol